Mid North Coast Correctional Centre

 The Mid North Coast Correctional Centre, an Australian minimum to maximum security prison for males and females, is located in Aldavilla, West Kempsey, New South Wales, Australia, 455 km north of Sydney.
-The facility is operated by Corrective Services NSW, an agency of the Department of Attorney General and Justice, of the Government of New South Wales.
+The facility is operated by Corrective Services NSW, an agency of the Department of Communities and Justice, of the Government of New South Wales.
 The Centre accepts sentenced and unsentenced felons under New South Wales and/or Commonwealth legislation.

 History

 Built on an old Aboriginal site that was a sacred area to the Dunghutti nation, the centre was opened by the Premier, Bob Carr, in July 2004.